-What was the main driver for you joining Performance Improvement Club?
+What was the main driver for you to join the Performance Improvement Club?

 We didn’t feel we were truly comparing performance with the approach that we had previously.
 We used to spend a lot of time compiling data but very little time analysing the results which were often only available a long time after the period in which we were trying to compare.